 The command jamaicavm provides a version of the Jamaica virtual machine.
 It can be used directly to quickly execute a Java application.
 It is the equivalent to the java command that is used to run Java applications with Oracle's JDK.
-A more detailed description of the jamaicavm and similar commands that are part of Jamaica will be given in Chapter 12.
+A more detailed description of jamaicavm and similar commands that are part of Jamaica can be found in Chapter 12.